-- Old postcards of the village: 目白文化村絵はがき2枚を比較する。 Mejiro Culture village Compare two postcards
+- Postcards of the village: 目白文化村絵はがき2枚を比較する。 Mejiro Culture village Compare two postcards

-- Old photos of a Mejiro Cultural Village house: 女性が設計した文化村の邸宅。 A cultural village mansion designed by a woman.
+- Mejiro Cultural Village house: 女性が設計した文化村の邸宅。 A cultural village mansion designed by a woman.

-- Old photos of Mejiro Cultural Village houses: 文化村絵はがきセットは存在したか？ Culture village postcard set existed?
+- Mejiro Cultural Village houses: 文化村絵はがきセットは存在したか？ Culture village postcard set existed?

 Tokyo Air Raids:

 In 1945, residents of the village were surprised to become victims of air raids, as there were no barracks, factories, or other military sites nearby.

 According to one site, 59% of the village was burned to the ground in the raids(source):

 Although most of the original buildings are gone, the neighborhood retains much of the quiet, dignified charm.
 The following houses are probably from the original villages:

 MCV1 (map) – even if the building is not an original, the site appears to be original:

 MCV2 (map) – a white clapboard house that seems quite likely to be an original: